Diet

 Can Guinea Pigs Eat Cauliflower Rice?

-Cauliflower rice is cooked food, so don’t let your guinea pigs eat cauliflower rice.
+Cauliflower rice is cooked food, so don’t let your guinea pigs eat it.
+You should never serve your guinea pigs any processed food.

 What Are the Beneficial Herbs for Guinea Pigs?

-Make sure to know that the raw food you are giving to your pet is on the safe list.
+Make sure the raw food you’re giving to your pet is on the safe list.
+Wash every fruit and vegetable thoroughly before feeding your guinea pigs to remove all pesticides and dirt.

 Some of the food that’s safe for guinea pigs includes thyme, parsley, basil, dill, mint, fennel, cilantro, spinach, turnip, tomatoes, rocket plant, kale, cucumber, broccoli, cabbage, parsnip, radish, carrots, asparagus, and lavender.